K33TY/Jif-Sif-to-Fabric/Sif-On-MacOSX.md

    call the appropriate translation of the constructor).
 ```

+### Issues

-After installing Tomcat, which is a prerequisite for Sif,
-I followed the steps of creating the necessary jars for JIF as per the read me.
+    1. After installing Tomcat, which is a prerequisite for Sif,  I followed the steps of creating the necessary jars for JIF as per the read me.
+However, there was no "/shared/lib" folder off of my Tomcat directory.
+There was only a "/lib" directory.
+I was not sure whether to create said directory or simply copy the necessary files into the "/lib" directory.
+    Another issue I had dealt with the fact that setenv is not actually a command that can be run on MacOSX.
+Instead, I followed the procedure I used to set environment variables for the other applications I had previously installed by editing ~/.bash_profile, making it contain `export LD_LIBRARY_PATH=${LD_LIBRARY_PATH}:$JIF/lib`